shilohc/rss2018-team4/assets/posts/lab3.md

 <center>*Figure 1: Simulated robot approaching wall and stopping*</center>

 ### ROS Implementation - Akhilan Boopathy, Shiloh Curtis, Shannon Hwang
+Both the wall follower and safety controller subscribe to laser scan data from the onboard LIDAR in order to determine where the robot can safely go, and publish to some sort of navigation topic in order to tell the robot where to go.
+However, the safety controller also listens to what the current navigation program is telling the robot to do and publishes to a higher priority navigation topic than the navigation program so that it can stop the robot in case the navigation program tells it to drive into an obstacle.

 #### Wall follower:
 The wall follower subscribes to the `/scan` topic and publishes to `/vesc/ackermann_cmd_mux/input/navigation`.
 Depending on the side the wall follower is commanded to follow, the laser scan data is sliced into the range pi/3 to 2pi/3 or -pi/3 to -2pi/3.
 Points from these ranges are converted to Cartesian coordinates, and numpy is used to perform a linear regression on the data points.
 The output from the regression is converted to estimates of the angle of the wall and distance from the wall.
 These estimates are then used in a PD controller to control the angle of the car.

 #### Safety controller:
 The safety controller subscribes to the `/scan` and `/vesc/high_level/ackermann_cmd_mux/output` topics, and publishes to `/vesc/low_level/ackermann_cmd_mux/input/safety`.
-It slices the laser scan data into the range -pi/3 and pi/3, then compares the minimum distance from that range to the threshhold safety distance.
+It slices the laser scan data into the range -pi/3 and pi/3 (corresponding to the "front" section of the robot), then compares the minimum distance from that range to the threshhold safety distance.
 If the navigation program is trying to drive the car forward (as determined from incoming messages on `/vesc/high_level/ackermann_cmd_mux/output`) and the car is within .7 m or .35 m of an obstacle, the car publishes a command of either a reduced or 0 velocity, respectively.

 <center>[TODO: Pictures]</center>